 But things appear to be improving for Sydney rugby’s sleeping giant.

-Last year, the Two Blues beat reigning premiers Eastwood twice but lost six matches by less than a converted try and finished the season in 10th
+Last year, the Two Blues beat reigning premiers Eastwood twice but lost six matches by less than a converted try and finished the season in 10th place.

 In 2017, Parramatta have four players in the Waratahs training squad – Taqele Naiyaravoro, Senio Toleafoa, David Lolohea and Tyrone Viiga – and have recruited former Australian Schoolboy halfback Waldo Wessels from Southern Districts and talented back Regan Carr from Randwick.